 Prior to the 1800s, Tonkawa and Lipan Apaches lived in the area.
 In the mid 1860s, Morgan C. Hamilton owned the property now known as Hamilton Pool Preserve.
 His brother, Andrew Jake Hamilton (the 10th governor of Texas), evidently visited this beautiful grotto while he was governor.
 In the 1880s, the Reimers, an immigrant family from Germany, bought the property to raise sheep and cattle.
 Legend has it that their eight-year-old son discovered the collapsed grotto.

 Although ranchers might have considered the grotto a safety hazard for their livestock, the Reimers soon realized its value as a recreational area and opened the property for public use.
 Around the turn of the century, only a handful of people had the transportation to come out and enjoy the cool, serene surroundings.
-By the 1960s, and on into the 1980s, Hamilton Pool's popularity had soared, as visitors packed the legendary swimming hole.
-The land suffered from sheer numbers and few restrictions.
+By the 1960s, and on into the 1980s, Hamilton Pool's popularity soared, but the land suffered from sheer the number of visitors and few restrictions.